-All students are assigned to a Career Consultant according to their majors.
+All students are assigned to a career coach according to their majors.
 During appointments, students can receive assistance with internships and experiential opportunities, the job search, resume reviews, interview preparation, industry specific advising, the graduate school application process, networking, or career fair preparation.

-The Center for Career Development offers courses to assist students in choosing majors and careers.
+The Center for Career Development & Academic Transitions offers courses to assist students in choosing majors and careers.

 Exploring Majors and Careers: COUN ED 205 (one credit, S/N grading, fall and spring)

 This course is designed to help first- and second-year students choose a major or career.
 Students utilize assessments to understand how interests, skills, personality, and values relate to UT majors and careers.
 They hear from college advisors, conduct research, and learn decision-making and goal setting strategies.
 The course meets for seven weeks and is offered during fall and spring semesters.

 Career Strategies for the Arts and Sciences: COUN ED 404 (three credits, A-F grading; fall and spring)

 This course is targeted primarily to juniors and first semester seniors interested in answering the “What are you going to do with that major?” question and identifying the necessary actions steps and tools to make it a reality.
 The goal of this course is to equip CAS student with the knowledge and tools to identify what they WANT to do with their major and to take the appropriate action steps leading towards lifelong career success.
 Some of the topics include identifying and evaluating possible career paths, communicating the value of your major and skill set to employers through resumes/cover letter, interviews, networking and salary negation, planning and applying for graduate school, and transitioning into the world of work.